 The BSS Color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 25.9 (Spatial reuse operation)(#2338) or reduce power consumption as described in 25.13.1 (Intra-PPDU power save for HE non-AP STAs).

 An HE AP HE STA transmitting an HE Operation element shall select a value in the range 1 to TBD 63 to include in the BSS Color subfield of the HE Operation elements that it transmits and shall maintain that single value of the BSS Color subfield for the lifetime(#1594) of the BSS.
-An HE AP HE STA which transmitted an HE Operation element transmitting an HE PPDU shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value indicated in the BSS Color subfield of its HE Operation element.
+An HE AP HE STA that transmitted an HE Operation element transmitting an HE PPDU shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value indicated in the BSS Color subfield of its HE Operation element.

-A non-AP An HE STA receiving an HE Operation element transmitting an HE PPDU shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value indicated in the BSS Color subfield of the HE Operation element received from the AP HE STA (including AP, IBSS STA, mesh STA or TDLS STA) with which it is associated or intends to transmit. (#643, 2259, 2260)
+A non-AP An HE STA receiving an HE Operation element transmitting an HE PPDU shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value indicated in the BSS Color subfield of the HE Operation element received from the AP HE STA with which it is associated or intends to transmit. (#643, 2259, 2260)

-An HE STA that received an HE PPDU with RXVECTOR parameter BSS_COLOR equal to a value between 1 and 63 may ignore the HE PPDU as described in 25.9 (Spatial reuse operation).
+An HE STA that received an HE PPDU with RXVECTOR parameter BSS_COLOR equal to a value between 1 and 63 may ignore the HE PPDU subject to the rules described in 25.9 (Spatial reuse operation).

 An HE STA transmitting an HE SU PPDU or an HE extended range SU PPDU of which one or more intended recipient STAs is not a member of a transmitting STA’s BSS shall set the TXVECTOR parameter BSS_COLOR of the HE PPDU to 0.